googlemaps/js-api-loader/README.md

 setOptions({ key: GOOGLE_MAPS_API_KEY });
 await importLibrary("core");

-// Using the default export:
-import MapsAPILoader from "@googlemaps/js-api-loader";

-MapsAPILoader.setOptions({ key: GOOGLE_MAPS_API_KEY });
-await MapsAPILoader.importLibrary("core");
 ```

 ### `setOptions(options: APIOptions): void`

-Sets the options for loading the Google Maps JavaScript API.
-See the
+Sets the options for loading the Google Maps JavaScript API and installs the
+global `google.maps.importLibrary` function that is used by the importLibrary
+function.

+This function should be called as early as possible in your application and
+should only be called once.
+Any further calls will not have any effect and
+log a warning to the console.

+Below is a short summary of the accepted options, see the
-[documentation][parameters] for additional information.
+[documentation][parameters] for full descriptions and additional information:

-Supported options:

 - `key: string`: Your API key.
+This is the only required option.
 - `v: string`: The version of the Maps JavaScript API to load.
 - `language: string`: The language to use.
-This affects the names of
-  controls, copyright notices, driving directions, and control labels, and
-  the responses to service requests.
 - `region: string`: The region code to use.
-This alters the API's behavior
-  based on a given country or territory.
-- `libraries: string[]`: An array of additional Maps JavaScript API libraries to
+- `libraries: string[]`: additional libraries to load.
-  load.
-Specifying a fixed set of libraries is not generally recommended, but is
-  available for developers who want to finely tune the caching behavior on their
-  website.
-- `authReferrerPolicy: string`: Can be used to configure HTTP Referrer
-  Restrictions in the Cloud Console to limit which URLs are allowed to use a
-  particular API Key.
+- `authReferrerPolicy: string`: Set the referrer policy for the API requests.
-- `mapIds: string[]`: An array of map IDs.
-Causes the configuration for the
+- `mapIds: string[]`: An array of map IDs to preload.
-  specified map IDs to be preloaded.
-Specifying map IDs here is not required
-  for map IDs usage, but is available for developers who want to finely tune
-  network performance.
-- `channel: string`: Can be used to track your usage using numeric channels.
+- `channel: string`: Can be used to track your usage.
-  Only numeric values `0` to `999` are allowed.
-- `solutionChannel`: Google Maps Platform provides many types of sample code to
+- `solutionChannel`: Used by the Google Maps Platform to track adoption and
-  help you get up and running quickly.
-To track adoption of our more complex
-  code samples and improve solution quality, Google includes the solutionChannel
-  query parameter in API calls in our sample code.
+  usage of examples and solutions.

 ### `importLibrary(library: string): Promise`